FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 A sequence diagram for the use case ‘Log user access’ is shown in Figure 6.21.
 The User performs an operation to apply an access type on some object: operation (accessType, object).
 The LoggerAuditor adds an entry with this information, and the name of the user, to the Log.
 The Log creates a LogEntry, adding the time of the operation.

-Figure 6.21: Sequence diagram for the use case ‘Log user access’
+<Figures figure="6-21">Sequence diagram for the use case ‘Log user access’</Figures>

 ### IMPLEMENTATION